keironchaudhry/p3-campsite-booking-system/README.md

 * In this case, this project was set to 'Automatic Deploys', however 'Manual Deploy'

 After those steps were taken the application was deployed at the following link: https://los-santos-hotel-app.herokuapp.com/

+# Credits

+Various websites have been consulted during the development of this project.
+All code has been credited in code comments within the project.

+The following have proved incredibly helpful:

+* [Google Sheets for Developers](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/append) for insight and further information on Google Sheets updating.

+* [Geeks for Geeks](https://www.geeksforgeeks.org/) for insight on how to validate certain inputs, such as full names and e-mail addresses.

+* [Love Sandwiches](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode) by Code Institute for guidance on how to develop this project.

 # Acknowledgments